ISTESRMNCR/CODE-CAMP-2020/content/blog/makingRegistration/index.md

 > - Make sure the information is correct. ✅

 ## Step 3. **(Sending Pull Request)**

+> While making Pull request it is recommended to make a branch other than `master` branch and push your changes there.

 - Now push your changes in your github repo back again.
 - Raise a Pull request.